 “By combining low cost I/O, communications, PLC functionality, and an HMI in a single package, Unitronics delivered more capability for less money.” – Matthew Cronin

-MSI Tec settled on the Unitronics Vision570, a PLC with integrated HMI panel.
+MSI Tec settled on the Unitronics Vision570, programmable logic controller with integrated HMI panel.
 Matthew Cronin, MSI Tec’s engineering manager explains the advantage of this all-in-one approach, saying “by combining low cost I/O, communications, PLC functionality, and an HMI in a single package, Unitronics delivered more capability for less money…This system required a diverse combination of analog inputs and outputs, digital inputs and outputs, and high speed pulse outputs.
 Unitronics had a flexible and affordable set of I/O cards to accomplish this."

 However, one of the biggest challenges associated with this project is the environment itself.
 Tucson’s temperature frequently climbs above 110 degrees Fahrenheit in the summer and the lows often drop below freezing in the winter.
 The Vision570s are mounted outside in uninsulated panels, so they need to stay reliable even in extreme temperatures; in the three years the panels have been installed, there have been over 250 days with the temperature above 100 degrees—about 38 degrees Celsius.
 The high quality of Unitronics’ touch screens allowed them to be resilient to the temperature and sun exposure.
 Cronin describes having to manually update the control systems in July:

 The temperature was so hot that we couldn’t keep our computers running for more than 10 minutes…in the shade.
 In order to update the stations, we used cars with air-conditioned seats; we had to leave the cars running the entire day to keep the air and the seats cool enough for the laptops to not lock up…Despite this excessive heat, the Unitronics’ PLCs kept running without a problem.